Skip to main content

 Contra-indications

-• Pregnancy: avoid in the first trimester (teratogenic).
-Only use in the second and third trimester if considered essential (ie a severe risk to the patient) and monitor levels closely, as dose requirements may alter.
+• Pregnancy: ideally avoid in the first trimester (teratogenic).
+Only use in the second and third trimester if the benefits of control of mental health outweigh the possible risks to the fetus, and monitor levels every four weeks, and every week after 36 weeks gestation.

-• Breastfeeding: avoid, as present in milk and there is risk of toxicity in an infant.
+• Breastfeeding: ideally avoid, as present in milk and there is risk of toxicity in an infant.
 Bottle-feeding is advisable.
+If breastfeeding is seen as essential then this must be done very cautiously, under specialist supervision and with close monitoring of the infant.

 • Always prescribe non-generically by brand name - preparations may vary widely in bioavailability.